SSR - Special Service Requests for Airlines

 Go to the Booking module.

-Click on the SSR tab inside the booking.
+Click the SSR tab within the booking.

-Click Edit to begin entering SSR codes.
+Click Edit to start entering SSR codes.

 Select the appropriate SSR code from the drop-down list.